-In conjunction with the sale of a business acquired in 2019, \$1,250 was placed into a separate escrow account.
-This cash is reported as restricted cash on the March 31, 2021 and 2020 consolidated balance sheet.
-These funds will remain restricted until August 31, 2021 at which time, they will be released to the Company subject to no claims related to the purchase.
+In conjunction with the sale of the assets relating to Vilex's adult product offering to a wholly-owned subsidiary of Squadron in 2019, \$1,250 was placed into a separate escrow account to cover certain indemnification obligations.
+This cash is reported as restricted cash on the June 30, 2021 and December 31, 2020 condensed consolidated balance sheets.
+These funds will remain restricted until such time as the software ownership dispute involving IMED Surgical, LLC is resolved (see "Legal Proceedings" under Note 13 - Commitments and Contingencies for additional information).
 The Company also maintains restricted cash of 100 Euro at its Netherlands entity for potential Italian tenders.